jharwell/libra/docs/development/workflow.rst

    Fix ANY and ALL errors that arise in code that *YOU* have written.
 Depending on the repo, their may be reported errors/warnings that are harmless and ignored.
-Generally speaking though, ech project repo should get a clean bill of health from the static checker(s).
+Generally speaking though, each project repo should get a clean bill of health from the static checker(s).

 #.
 Change status to ``Status: Needs Review`` and open a pull request, and